First class resins for plastic industry.

 Obtained by polymerizing ethylene at a temperature lower than the melting point of the produced polyethylene, by means of irradiation of an ionizing radiation or free radical initiator, dispersing the thus produced powder polyethylene in a water-miscible liquid dispersing medium which wets the polyethylene but does not substantially dissolve it, and the surface tension of which is not more than 32.5 dyne/cm, to dissociate the agglomerated polyethylene powder particles washing the dissociated polyethylene powder particles with water, and drying the particles.

-Higher stiffness, toughness, and processability, as well as (excellent/very unusual) whiteness are the chief benefits referred to by Nova Chemicals for two new experimental rotomolding (sticky, plastic-like substances that usually come from trees) in the Go past line made with the new Advanced Sclairtech dual-reactor solution process and non-metallocene single-site helpers.
+Easy-running MDPE & LDPE offer Higher stiffness, toughness, and processability, as well as (excellent/very unusual) whiteness are the chief benefits referred for two new experimental rotomolding (sticky, plastic-like substances that usually come from trees) in the Go past line made with the new Advanced Sclairtech dual-reactor solution process and non-metallocene single-site helpers.